Self-report fraud and walk free, New York prosecutors tell Wall Street

 “There’s more carrot here, but there’s also a lot less stick,” a former federal prosecutor said, referring to the retreat in white-collar enforcement and fall in DoJ staffing.
 For companies, they said, the decision to disclose fraud “really boils down to, what are my odds of getting caught?”

-Clayton said the new system was designed to enable the office to uncover more fraud, more quickly.
+Clayton told the FT the new system was designed to enable the office to uncover more fraud, more quickly.
 “That’s what the American people want from their companies and their justice department,” he said.

 “If you don’t report and we find it, we’re going to kill you,” Clayton told a conference on Wednesday.
 “That’s the deal ...
 If you know [about fraud], and you don’t tell us, that’s bad.”